phoenixbox/priceblocs/README.md

 ## Getting started

-- [API Keys] - Sign up for [PriceBlocs](https://priceblocs.com) and get your API keys.
+- API Keys - Sign up for [PriceBlocs](https://priceblocs.com) and get your publishable API keys.
-- [Test mode] - For local development you'll need to enable test mode
+- Test mode - Enable test mode from within the app to use test Stripe resources for local development.
 - [Install](#install) - Add `priceblocs` to your project

 Our first set of components and hooks are compatible with React, examples of which you can see below.